gabe-foley-thesis/PO_Viterbi/README.md

 This code runs a Partial Order Alignment variant of the Viterbi algorithm.

-It isn't currently in development.
+It isn't currently in active development.

 # Installation